stanfordnlp/dspy/docs/building-blocks/5-metrics.md

 - `dspy.evaluate.metrics.answer_exact_match`
 - `dspy.evaluate.metrics.answer_passage_match`

 Your metrics could be more complex, e.g. check for multiple properties.
+The metric below will return a `float` if `trace is None` (i.e., if it's used for evaluation or optimization), and will return a `bool` otherwise (i.e., if it's used to bootstrap demonstrations).

 ```python
 def validate_context_and_answer(example, pred, trace=None):